Diverse communities behave like typical random ecosystems: Results

 \subsection{Effect of resource extinction}

 Thus far we have focused on a CRM without resource extinctions specified by Eqs. \ref{Ma1}.
-As discussed extensively in Appendix \ref{Cavity}, if we instead allow for resource extinction (Eqs. \ref{Ma}), somewhat surprisingly, our cavity method predicts a first-order phase transition to typicality rather than a cross-over as is the case without resource extinction.
-The signature of such a first order transition is the divergence of the susceptibility matrix $\nu$ discussed above.
-Figure \ref{rdelete} shows $\nu$ with and without resource extinction, numerically confirming the existence of this first order transition.
-This first order transition is also reflected in the spectrum of the interaction matrix $\mathbf{A}$ through the the appearance of zero eigenvalue modes for CRMs when resources can go extinct.
+As discussed extensively in Appendix \ref{Cavity}, if we allow for resource extinction (Eqs. \ref{Ma}) and write

+instead of eq. \ref{Aij-PM}, somewhat surprisingly, our cavity method predicts a second-order phase transition to typicality rather than a cross-over as is the case without resource extinction.
+The signature of such a second order transition is the divergence of the susceptibility matrix $\nu$ discussed above.
+Figure \ref{rdelete} shows $\nu$ with and without resource extinction, numerically confirming the existence of this second order transition.
+This second order transition is also reflected in the spectrum of the interaction matrix $\mathbf{A}$ through the the appearance of zero eigenvalue modes for CRMs when resources can go extinct.

 The existence of zero modes can be understood by noting that resource extinction and species extinction correspond to the column and row deletion in the consumption matrix (shown in Figure \ref{rdelete}(A)).
 Such deletions can change the engineered component of the effective consumer preferences for surviving species and resources, resulting in large fluctuations in the interaction matrix $\mathbf{A}$.
-In the presence of these large fluctuations, the interaction matrix no longer self-averages, giving rise to the observed first-order phase transition.
-This same mechanism also leads to a first-order phase transition to typical behavior when the engineered portion of the consumer resources is block diagonal, even in the absence of resource extinctions (see Figure \ref{structures}).
+In the presence of these large fluctuations, the interaction matrix no longer self-averages, giving rise to the observed second-order phase transition.
+This same mechanism also leads to a second-order phase transition to typical behavior when the engineered portion of the consumer resources is block diagonal, even in the absence of resource extinctions (see Figure \ref{structures}).